openrocket/openrocket.github.io/_tutorials/base_drag.md

 layout: tutorial
 title: Implementing Base Drag CP Correction
 thumbnail: /img/tutorials/thumbnails/base_drag.png
-description: This tutorial will show the best ways to implement the Base Drag CP Hack in your OR mode.
+description: This tutorial will show the best ways to implement Base Drag CP Correction in your OR model.
 date: 2023-10-27
-difficulty: advanced
+difficulty: intermediate
 toc: true
 ---

 ### Introduction

-Ever since the publication of [Apogee's Peak-of-Flight newsletter #154](https://www.apogeerockets.com/education/downloads/Newsletter154.pdf), use and implementation of the `base drag hack`, as it is commonly known (but shouldn't be... as we'll discuss below) have been a frequent topic of conversation and a source of many questions.
+Ever since the publication of Bruce Levison's article in [Apogee's Peak-of-Flight newsletter #154](https://www.apogeerockets.com/education/downloads/Newsletter154.pdf), use and implementation of the "base drag hack", as it is commonly known (but shouldn't be... as we'll discuss below) have been a frequent topic of conversation and a source of many questions.
 In this tutorial we'll show how to implement it most correctly and efficiently in OpenRocket, starting with version 23.09.

 <script>
-  addWarningMessage('This tutorial will only address *how* to implement the hack as specified in Peak-of-Flight #154.
+  addWarningMessage('This tutorial will focus on *how* to implement the hack as specified in Peak-of-Flight #154.
 Debates concerning the validity of the hack, or exactly *when* to use it, are left for discussion elsewhere.', true)
 </script>

 ### About the Hack

 #### What it's really for

 First let's clear up some misinformation.
-This trick is commonly referred to as the `base drag hack`, which suggests that it is some type of correction for missing base drag.
-In fact, base drag is already well-implemented in OpenRocket, and has been for a long time.
+This trick is sometimes referred to as the "base drag hack", which suggests that it is some type of correction for missing base drag.
+In fact, base drag is already properly calculated in OpenRocket, and has been for a long time.
 The purpose of the hack is, rather, to apply a **correction to Center of Pressure** to incorporate the effects of base drag, something which is *not* currently implemented in OpenRocket.

-For this reason, we will refer to it in this tutorial as `Base Drag CP Correction`, and recommend you do the same.
-For convenience we will sometimes shorten it to just "the hack", which is not meant as a pejorative; it is simply descriptive.
+For this reason, we will refer to this technique more accurately as "Base Drag CP Correction", and recommend you do the same.
+For convenience we will sometimes shorten it to just "the hack".

 #### When to use it

-The PoF article specifies the use of the hack for rockets with **Less than a 10:1 Length to Diameter Ratio**.
-Although this is a simple rule to follow, it does raise some thorny questions.
-But again, we'll leave those for discussion elsewhere.
+The PoF article specifies the use of Base Drag CP Correction for rockets with **Less than a 10:1 Length to Diameter Ratio**.
+Although this is a simple rule to follow, it does raise some thorny questions; we'll leave those for discussion elsewhere.
+Ultimately, you will need to decide when to use it based on whatever criteria you choose.

 #### What to do

-The actual hack is quite simple.
-A **massless cone** with **diameter equal to the aft end of the rocket**, and **length Pi (π) times that diameter**, is added to the back of the rocket.
+The hack itself is quite simple.
+A **massless cone** with **diameter equal to the aft end of the rocket**, and **length Pi (π) times that diameter**, is added to the tail end of the rocket.
 This will pull the CP back somewhat (and hence improve reported stability margin), and if done correctly (as we'll describe), will have *no other effect*.

+Please note that the recommended cone dimensions are based on an assumption that the tail end of the rocket is a straight tube.
+However, if the tail of the rocket is tapered (e.g. a tail cone such as in a V2), then base drag will be greatly reduced, and so one would imagine that the dimensions of the cone should change.
+If anyone knows of a well-tested formula for modifying the base drag cone in the presence of a tail cone, please let us know!

-### How to implement it
+### How to implement it in OpenRocket

 Let's start with a short stubby 3FNC: